The multi-port berth allocation problem with speed optimization: Exact methods and a cooperative game analysis: Computational results

-Apart from the presented methods, slight variations have been tested which helped choosing the best algorithm procedure.
+Apart from the presented methods, slight variations have been tested which helped {to select} the best algorithm procedure.
 For instance, we have tried to generate all columns \textit{a priori} without success.
 The complexity of the problem and the exponentially large numbers of columns make it intractable.
 Regarding branching procedures, an alternative method of exploring the B\&B tree known as \textit{strong branching} has been tested.
 This strategy requires to select a number of candidates (between 5 and 10 in our case) and compute, or at least estimate, the lower bounds at the child nodes.
 For each candidate, a weighted sum of the child bounds is computed and the candidate with the best weighted sum is selected.
 In this case, a weight of 0.75 is set for the child with the lowest bound and a weight of 0.25 for the other child.
-This method has proven to create better branches but the time consumed exploring more nodes has lead us to discard it.
-A different branching strategy has been tested where the branching is done on berthing positions instead of on berthing times at a port.
-However, the rather small number of berths per port decreased the quality of the branching.
-In addition, a trivial branching on a single node has also been tested to compare the effectiveness of the proposed branching strategy.
+This method has proven to create better branches {and, for example, is able to find an optimal solution to instance \textit{20-10-3-T} in less than 20 minutes.
+Nevertheless, the overall worse optimality gap and additional} time consumed exploring more nodes has lead us to discard it.
+A different branching strategy has been tested where the branching is done on berthing positions instead of on berthing times at a port. {This strategy is able to solve all the instances from \cite{venturini2017a} to optimality and one more instance in overall than the presented method.
+However, the overall worse optimality gap indicates a poorer performance on the set of harder instances (see Table \ref{tab:varAlgs} in Appendix \ref{app:c}).} In addition, a trivial branching on a single node has also been tested to compare the effectiveness of the proposed branching strategy.
 The solution values of the columns are added on the graph nodes of the respective paths, computing in this way the "usage" of each graph node.
-Then, the graph node whose value is closer to 0.5 (i.e. \textit{most fractional}) is the one selected to branch on.
-A summary of the performance of these alternative branching strategies is displayed in Table \ref{tab:varAlgSumm} and the results for all instances can be found in Table \ref{tab:varAlgs} in \ref{app:c}.
+Then, the graph node whose value is closer to 0.5 (i.e., \textit{most fractional}) is the one selected to branch on.
+A summary of the performance of these alternative branching strategies is displayed in Table \ref{tab:varAlgSumm} and the results for all instances can be found in Table \ref{tab:varAlgs} in Appendix \ref{app:c}.